UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

 portal_session_cookie_samesite    | Samesite setting for session cookies Yoda Portal.
 Should be 'Lax' if OIDC is enabled and identity provider is in different domain.
 Otherwise it should be 'Strict'.
-Default value: 'Strict'. yoda_portal_wsgi_daemon_processes | The number of daemon processes that should be started in this process group (default: 1) yoda_portal_wsgi_daemon_threads   | The number of threads to be created to handle requests in each daemon process (default: 15)
+Default value: 'Strict'. yoda_portal_wsgi_daemon_processes | The number of daemon processes that should be started in this process group (default: 1) yoda_portal_wsgi_daemon_threads   | The number of threads to be created to handle requests in each daemon process (default: 15) yoda_portal_upload_part_files     | Whether the portal uploader function should upload multi-chunk files as .part files initially and rename them to their final name later (boolean value, default: true).
+It is generally recommended to keep this enabled, so that users can easily see when an upload failed and the result is partial.
+However, on storage systems where renaming data objects takes much time, such as S3 object storage in consistent mode, it may be necessary to switch use of .part files off.

 ### Generic logging configuration